SiddarthEmmi/Recognition-Of-Pneumonia-Chest-X-Ray-Using-CNN/README.md

 * Pneumonia: Lungs affected by pneumonia
 Each category contains images organized into respective folders.
 The dataset is preprocessed to convert the images to a suitable size and normalized to enhance model performance.

+* dataset: You can download the dataset by this link - https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 # Model Architecture
 The CNN architecture used in this project consists of several layers: